 A few weeks later, a care package arrived at my door.
 Amidst the wooden Christmas decorations lovingly handcrafted by my dad, birthday presents, and sweet treats, there it was: a translucent pink crystal perched on a wooden base with white cord running from it.

-Inspired by my mom’s persistence, I decided to learn more about Himalayan salt lamp benefits.
+Inspired by my mom’s persistence, I decided to learn more about the Himalayan salt lamp and their alleged benefits.

 Alleged Himalayan Salt Lamp Benefits

-If unsourced blogs and pins on Pinterest are to be believed, a Himalayan salt lamp can cure everything from anxiety to allergies to autism.
+If unsourced blogs and pins on Pinterest are to be believed, a Himalayan salt lamp is a magical panacea.
+The internet promises this humble lamp can cure everything from anxiety to allergies to autism.
 It will clear your sinuses, banish stress from your life, and even stop seizures.

-Heat from the light bulb keeps the salt crystal from becoming too saturated with moisture and releases the ions into the air.
+Heat from the light bulb keeps the salt crystal from becoming too saturated with moisture and releases the healing negative ions into the air.

 There is some evidence that negative ions are beneficial to your health: in one study at Columbia University, negative ions helped treat depressive and neurovegetative disorders by enhancing blood oxygenation levels.

-The pink salt crystals are essentially the same salt you add to your dinner, with a bit of rust thrown in for color.
+The pink salt crystals are essentially the same salt you add to your dinner, with a bit of rust thrown in for color and crunch.